 Risk is inherent in all business activities and managing the risk is the responsibility of all employees.
-The Firm's risk framework enables risk to be identified, assessed, controlled or avoided in order to ultimately protect the Firm, its assets and its clients.
+The Firm's risk framework enables risk to be identified, assessed, controlled or avoided in order to ultimately protect the Firm, its assets, its clients and the market.